tincerti/tincerti.github.io/_pages/about.md

 Welcome!
 I am an Assistant Professor of Political Economy at the University of Amsterdam.

-My primary area of research is in comparative political economy, with a focus on the role of money in politics and business influence in politics.
-Additionally, I explore how economic stimuli shape political behavior and preferences.
+I study money in politics.
+My research examines how business interests and economic incentives shape political behavior, policy choices, and public economic outcomes.
 Much of my work focuses on East Asia, particularly Japan.
-I also conduct research in quantitative methods, where I am particularly interested in the reliability and validity of measurement strategies.
 My research is published in the *American Journal of Political Science*, *American Political Science Review*, *British Journal of Political Science*, *Journal of Politics*, and *Political Analysis*, among other outlets.
 It has received coverage by media such as *The Economist*, *Het Financieele Dagblad*, *The New Yorker*, and *The Washington Post*.

 I am also an Expert at the Leiden Asia Centre, and previously held positions as Visiting Assistant Professor of Japanese Politics at Georgetown University, and as a Postdoctoral Fellow at the Harvard University Weatherhead Center for International Affairs Program on U.S.-Japan Relations.
 I received my Ph.D. from Yale University and B.A. from UC Berkeley.
 Before graduate school, I worked as a Data Scientist and in economic consulting.

 {% comment %}

+My primary area of research is in comparative political economy, with a focus on the role of money in politics and business influence in politics.
+Additionally, I explore how economic stimuli shape political behavior and preferences.
+Much of my work focuses on East Asia, particularly Japan.
+I also conduct research in quantitative methods, where I am particularly interested in the reliability and validity of measurement strategies.
+My research is published in the *American Journal of Political Science*, *American Political Science Review*, *British Journal of Political Science*, *Journal of Politics*, and *Political Analysis*, among other outlets.
+It has received coverage by media such as *The Economist*, *Het Financieele Dagblad*, *The New Yorker*, and *The Washington Post*.

  Welcome to my website!
 I am a Postdoctoral Fellow at the Harvard University Weatherhead Center for International Affairs, where I am an affiliate of the [Program on U.S.-Japan Relations](https://programs.wcfia.harvard.edu/us-japan) and the [Research Cluster on Business & Government](https://projects.iq.harvard.edu/wrc22-business-and-government).